houstonhilton74/Bulk-Batch-Image-Editor-Background-Remover-Cropper-Recolorer-AI-Filename-Renamer-Organizer-/README.md

 ###ABOUT###

 Automatic Bulk Image Formatter and Renamer is a collective program chain frontend for editing images in bulk.
-It features programs that can automatically crop images, remove image backgrounds via AI, rename images to matching similar images found via either the Google Vision or Ebay API, edit image pixel maps, and generate image metadata text files via Google Vision (experimental).
+It features programs that can automatically crop images, remove image backgrounds via AI, rename images to matching similar images found via either the Google Vision or Ebay API, recolor images, and generate image metadata text files via Google Vision (experimental).

 ###LICENSING###